ncatlab/nlab-content/pages/3444.md

 that sends a representation to its underlying [[vector space]].
 The [[Tannakian reconstruction theorem]] says that the group $G$ may be recovered essentially as the group of [[automorphism]]s of the fiber functor $F$.

 +-- {: .query}
 Does some literature about the category Rep(G) exist?
-I'm interested in caegorical properties and how they are related to particular represenations.
+I'm interested in categorical properties and how they are related to particular represenations.
 =--

 [[!redirects representation category]]